hinsonsc/hinsonsc.github.io/index.md

             other attributes that may sometimes be significant.

                 **The four attributes are: Acceptability, Dependability and security, Efficiency, Maintainability.
-                Four additional attributes of professional software could be: Aesthetics, Modularity, Well-Documented, Independent (has as few dependencies)**
+                Four additional attributes of professional software could be: Scalability, Modularity, Well-Documented, Independent (has as few dependencies)**

     1.8:    Discuss whether professional software engineers should be licensed in the same way as doctors or lawyers.